Risha’s Medical Story

 I had continual ER visits due to pain, nausea, and fever.
 Then a brain MRI showed I have a pituitary microadenoma – a small tumorous growth on my pituitary gland.
 My doctor said it’s unrelated to all my other GI problems and that I’ll need to take weekly meds for the rest of my life.
 I tried alternative treatments hoping for the pain to get better.
 Nothing worked.
 I got worse.

-In May 2013, I was admitted to UCSF Benioff Children’s Hospital via Air Ambulance.
-I stayed in ICU for a month, waking up from my coma after a week.
-I had developed short–term amnesia and had forgotten how to write.
+In May 2013, I was admitted to San Francisco’s UCSF Benioff Children’s Hospital via an Air Ambulance from a hospital in irvine.
+I stayed in their ICU for a month, waking up from my coma after a week.
+I had developed short–term amnesia and had forgotten how to write!!
 My finals in Statistics were in two weeks.
-I took the exam two days after waking up from the coma, verbally answering the test while hooked up to machines.
+I took the exam two days after waking up from the coma, verbally answering the test to the hospital teacher while hooked up to machines.
 I passed with an A!
-Because of these medical issues, I transferred to Pacific Coast High School online school, which was incredibly supportive.
+Because of

 In June and July, we continued pursuing alternative treatment, and I was able to stay out of the hospital for the first time in a very long time: two months!
 I was so excited to get together with my high school friends, who had been there for me during this very difficult and challenging journey.